Jay Williams (basketball): Post-basketball career

 Williams works for ESPN as an NBA analyst.
 Previously, Williams covered college basketball for the network.
 He has also done motivational speaking and worked as an analyst on CBS College Sports Network during the 2008 NCAA men's basketball tournament.
 He was a recruiter for sports agency Ceruzzi Sports and Entertainment from 2007 to 2009.
 In 2016, Williams released his autobiography, Life Is Not an Accident: A Memoir of Reinvention.
 Presently, Williams is the Spokesperson of Visions Federal Credit Union, headquartered in Endwell, New York.
 He was also an announcer in NBA Live 19.

 According to a May 2020 article on BlackEnterprise.com, Williams co-founded a management consulting company named Simatree, serves as a partial owner of The CabinNYC restaurant, works as an advisor to a digital marketing agency, and partners with EPIC Insurance to provide financial guidance to athletes and celebrities.

 In 2021, Williams began hosting a podcast series titled The Limits with Jay Williams for NPR.

-He also co-hosts the "Keyshawn, JWill & Max Show" national morning show on ESPN Radio, with Keyshawn Johnson and Max Kellerman.
+Williams co-hosted the "Keyshawn, JWill & Max Show" national morning show on ESPN Radio, with Keyshawn Johnson and Max Kellerman.
+In June, 2023, it was canceled by ESPN as a part of their budget cuts.

 Personal life

-Jay is a cousin of former NFL wide receiver David Tyree.
+Williams is a cousin of former NFL wide receiver David Tyree.

-He is married to Nikki Bonacorsi and is the father of one daughter, Amelia, and one son, Zane.
+He is married to Nikki Bonacorsi and is the father of one daughter and one son.